iaiyana/blog/content/authors/admin/_index.md

 - Visitors
 ---

-Aiyana Ivanova is a student of applied mathematics and informatics at the RUDN.
-His research interests include math statistics and probability theory.
+Aiyana Ivanova is a student of applied mathematics and informatics at the RUDN University.
+Her research interests include math statistics and probability theory.